 III.
 Authorized Electrical Workers:

-At Dartmouth College, the following FO&M job classifications are included in the safe electrical work practice program and are expected to have the technical skills required to perform any related electrical work required of their positon AND to be able to identify the hazards associated with the electrical work and take appropriate action to protect themselves from those hazards.
+At Dartmouth College, the following FO&M job classifications are included in the safe electrical work practice program and are expected to have the technical skills required to perform any related electrical work required of their position AND to be able to identify the hazards associated with the electrical work and take appropriate action to protect themselves from those hazards.

 Supervisors are expected to ensure that Authorized Employees have the knowledge, technical skill and experience necessary to safely perform any work that may expose the employee to energized electrical circuits or conductors including testing, troubleshooting and de-energizing of equipment required of their position.